 Dinahosting customer service didn't fail.
 I was told that I have to send in my ID to "get my account back".
 This method works almost all the time because most people who try to hack into your account don't have access to your personal documents.

-The plans are expensive and don't provide multiple domains or a lot of disk space.
+Unfortunately, plans quickly become expensive and don't provide multiple domains or a lot of disk space.
 The panel, although very interesting, is simply too confusing and slow.

 All in all, Dinahosting would greatly benefit from providing more value for the price it currently asks.
 Yet if money is not a problem for you and you love editing nameservers as well as playing online games at the same time - why not?